 From here, you can search for the exact same cheap fare you just found.
-The Chase travel portal is powered by Expedia.
-This means that most of the flight pricing you find through Thrifty Traveler Premium, Google Flights, or anywhere else should be bookable with Chase points – though you will find pricing mismatches occasionally.
+Most (but not all) of the flight pricing you see through Google Flights or in your inbox with a Thrifty Traveler Premium membership should be bookable at the same rates – though you may occasionally see pricing mismatches.

-And even though Chase has a list of hotel and airline transfer partners where you can transfer your points to book flights and hotels, if you are using this method to book, you can book with almost any airline through Chase.
-Many budget airlines are not available, unfortunately.
+And even though Chase has a list of Chase transfer partners for hotel and airline points transfers where you can transfer your points to book flights and hotels, if you are using the travel portal to book, you can book with almost any airline through Chase.
+Some budget airlines are not available, unfortunately – including Southwest.

-If you hold the Chase Sapphire Preferred card, this $194 fare can be booked for 15,456 Ultimate Rewards points.
+If you hold the Chase Sapphire Preferred card, you can book this $178 fare for 14,224 Ultimate Rewards points.

-But the deal gets better with the Chase Sapphire Reserve card.
-With each point worth 1.5 cents, you can book the exact same fare for just 12,880 Ultimate Rewards points.
+But the deal gets better with the Chase Sapphire Reserve.
+With each point worth 1.5 cents, you can book the exact same fare for under 12,000 Ultimate Rewards points.

 Don't have enough Chase Ultimate Rewards points to complete your booking – or don't want to blow all your points?
 Don't worry, you can use any combination of points and cash that you would like.
 You can select the number of points you want to use, and the remaining balance will be billed to your credit card.

-Because of how easy it is to book flights with Chase Ultimate Rewards points, these two cards crack our list of the best card for booking flight deals with points.
+Because of how easy it is to book flights with Chase Ultimate Rewards points, these two cards crack our list of the best cards for booking flight deals with points.

-That said, there are some potential pitfalls – especially with the current state of travel in as the coronavirus pandemic rages on.
+That said, there are some potential pitfalls to using the Chase Travel portal.
 In good times and bad, it's almost always better to book directly with the airline – not an online travel agency (OTA).
 And when you book with Chase points, you're essentially booking with an OTA.

-Major airlines have made the process of changing or canceling flights easier (and free!) during these trying times.
+Major airlines have made the process of changing or canceling flights easier (and free!) throughout the pandemic.
 While wait times may sometimes be long, it’s relatively easy to make a change.
 Booking with Chase or any OTA means they're your middleman.
 And that means you'll need to work with Chase to cancel your flight – and not the airline directly.
 So proceed with caution.

 How to Earn Chase Ultimate Rewards Points

-In order to earn Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
-And there's no better place to start than the Chase Sapphire Preferred Card which offers 60,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.
+In order to earn and use these Chase Ultimate Rewards points, you need to hold one of the Chase Sapphire credit cards.
+And there's no better place to start than the Chase Sapphire Preferred® Card which offers 60,000 Ultimate Rewards points after spending $4,000 in the first three months of card membership.

 Those 60,000 points are worth $750 when redeemed through the Chase Ultimate Rewards Travel Portal since the points redeem at 1.25 cents each.
 Not bad for a card with an annual fee of only $95, right?

-There is also the Chase Sapphire Reserve, Chase's premium travel rewards credit card that comes with a ton of travel benefits.
+There is also the Chase Sapphire Reserve®, Chase's premium travel rewards credit card that comes with a ton of travel benefits.
 It also comes with a hefty annual fee price tag of $550.
-You can earn 50,000 Chase Ultimate Rewards points after spending $4,000 in the first three months of card membership.
-And since these points can be redeemed through the Chase Ultimate Rewards travel portal for 1.5 cents each, the sign-up bonus is worth at least $750.
+You can earn 60,000 Chase Ultimate Rewards points after spending $4,000 in the first three months of card membership.
+And since these points can be redeemed through the Chase Ultimate Rewards travel portal for 1.5 cents each, the sign-up bonus is worth at least $900.

 In addition to the sign-up bonus points, the card also earns 3x points per dollar on all travel and restaurant purchases and 1x point per dollar on all other spending.
-You’ll also earn 10x points per dollar spent on Lyft rides through March of 2022.
+You’ll also earn 10x points per dollar spent on Lyft rides through March 2025.

 If you've already got a Sapphire card, there are some other Chase credit cards that can help bolster your Ultimate Rewards points balance.
 While Chase Freedom cards typically earn cashback, holding one of these no annual fee cards in tandem with a Sapphire card makes them exponentially more valuable.
 That's because you can transfer the cashback these cards earn into your Chase Ultimate Rewards points balance.

-Click Here to learn more about the Chase Freedom Unlimited Card.
+Click Here to learn more about the Chase Freedom Unlimited®.

-It is important to mention that all Chase cards are subjected to the bank's 5/24 Rule.
+It's important to mention that all Chase cards are subject to the bank's 5/24 Rule.
 So if you've opened five or more credit cards in the last 24 months (from any bank, not just Chase), you won't get approved.
 That's why we always suggest starting with Chase credit cards.

-Leveraging Chase Ultimate Rewards points to book flight deals through the Chase Ultimate Rewards Travel Portal is one of our favorite benefits Chase credit cards.
-It allows you to make a cheap flight even cheaper (or free), and it is a great tool to pair with our Thrifty Traveler Premium flight deal subscription service.
+Leveraging Chase Ultimate Rewards points to book flight deals through the Chase Ultimate Rewards Travel Portal is one of our favorite benefits of Chase credit cards.
+It allows you to make a cheap flight even cheaper (or free).
+And it's one of the easiest ways to redeem points you'll find, period.